YashJain14/YashJain14.github.io/_projects/KamaGPT.md

 A Full-Stack multilingual RAG chatbot for sex education for youth in Asia Pacific
 - Offers personalized, accessible sexual health information
 - Creates a safe space for learning about sexual health, consent, and well-being
+- Scaled to serve over 22,000 users and answered more than 100,000 queries
 - Secured $10,000 NTU SIE grant

 [KamaGPT's website](https://www.kamagpt.in/)